Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Theoretical Results

-\bheading{Summary.} The evaluation shows that attacks can significantly degrade \metricOne and \metricTwo, especially when the fraction $\alpha$ is large.
-Furthermore, achieving responsiveness can improve \metricOne and \metricTwo when $\alpha$ is small.
-However, when $\alpha$ is relatively large, responsiveness brings less benefit to both metrics.
-It indicates that although responsiveness is an important property, certain designs for achieving responsiveness may not necessarily improve protocol performance in all cases.
-Appropriate implementation needs to be considered based on protocol needs, especially in the presence of attacks.
+\bheading{\yu{Summary and design implications.}} \yu{The evaluation shows that attacks can significantly degrade both chain growth and commitment rate, especially when the fraction $\alpha$ is large.
+Furthermore, achieving responsiveness can improve chain growth and commitment rate when $\alpha$ is small.
+However, when $\alpha$ is relatively large, the performance advantage of responsive designs becomes smaller.
+This reveals that responsiveness is not a cost-free performance enhancement, but rather a design trade-off.}

+\yu{From a protocol-design perspective, the results indicate that the mechanisms introduced to achieve responsiveness should be evaluated together with their attack surface.
+For example, the additional phase and three-consecutive-block committing rule in CHS may reduce its advantage under stronger attacks, whereas the happy-path optimization in FHS helps preserve better performance.
+Therefore, appropriate implementation needs to be considered based on protocol needs, especially in the presence of attacks.}